 STRUCTURE / ROLE- ROLE AND RESPONSIBILITY PLAYERS Council Prepares, decides on and adopt an IDP/Budget Process Plan.
 Undertake the overall management and co-ordination of the IDP/PMS/Budget Process.
-Ward Councilors • Major link between the municipal government and the Links the IDP /Budget/PMS processes to their constituencies and / or wards; Responsible for organizing public consultation and participation; Ensure the annual business plans and municipal budget are linked to and based on the IDP.
+Ward Councilors Major link between the municipal government and the residents.
+Links the IDP /Budget/PMS processes to their constituencies and / or wards; Responsible for organizing public consultation and participation; Ensure the annual business plans and municipal budget are linked to and based on the IDP.
+Municipal Manager Responsible and Accountable for the implementation of the municipality's IDP, Monitors progress with implementation of the plan.
+Responsible for championing the Integrated Development Planning process.